 Investors typically classify the Leveraged Loan market by issuer size.
 S&P defines large market loans as loans from issuers with earnings before interest, taxes, depreciation and amortization (“EBITDA”) of greater than $50 million and middle market loans as loans from issuers with EBITDA of less than $50 million.
 Under normal market conditions, we intend to have a majority of our Leveraged Loan portfolio invested in loans issued by large market companies, but we will also invest in loans issued by middle market companies.

 Leveraged Loans pay interest based on a floating rate typically calculated as a spread over a market index.
 Interest rates are periodically reset to reflect changes in market index rates.
 LIBOR is generally used as the market index rate for Leveraged Loans, and some Leveraged Loans include provisions defining a minimum market index rate.
 Spreads are typically expressed in basis points and are defined at origination and may be adjusted over the life of a loan to account for changes in a borrower’s credit profile according to predefined credit covenants.
 Market spreads vary according to market dynamics.
-Leveraged Loans are generally structured with limited amortization and monthly interest payments and are typically collateralized by a company’s assets such as land, buildings or equipment.
+Leveraged Loans are generally structured with limited amortization and quarterly interest payments and are typically collateralized by a company’s assets such as land, buildings or equipment.

 Leveraged Loans may be structured with various lien priorities on underlying collateral, with the market primarily split between first lien loans and second lien loans.
 Principal payments of second lien loans are generally paid after payments to first lien loans or other loans with seniority in priority of payments.
 As a result, second lien loans generally have a higher spread compared to first lien loans.
 The market for second lien loans is significantly smaller and less liquid than the market for first lien loans.